Branches of study

 Higher school is an institution that has been accredited to offer diplomas and degrees of the first cycle, with objectives of including individuals in the preparation and training for the scientific, economic and cultural development of BiH and the promotion of democratic civil society, and achieving high standards in teaching and learning.
 Higher schools implement at least one study programme from one scientific field and meet other conditions in accordance with the law.

-Admission to undergraduate studies is performed every year in late June and the first days of July (login, written entrance exam, and enrollment.
-Candidates who had completed four years of secondary school can apply for approved number of students funded from the budget and self-financing students.
+Admission to undergraduate studies is performed every year in late June and the first days of July (application, written entrance exam, and enrollment.
+Candidates who had completed four years of secondary school can apply for an approved number of seats, some funded from the budget and others for self-financing students.
 A month before enrollment a competition notice with the detailed conditions of entry is announced.
 The list of candidates is determined in line with the success in the secondary school and at the entrance exam.
 The second registration period is announced in September for a possible unfilled seats, as well as for our citizens who completed secondary school abroad.
 Every year, the Faculty organizes preparation classes for admission to the Faculty and publishes tests from the previous entrance examinations.

 Study programme is a set of mandatory, elective and optional subjects, with framework content whose adoption provides necessary knowledge and skills for obtaining the appropriate level and type of studies.